pragmint/open-practices/capabilities/database-change-management.md

 ### [Automate Database Migrations](/practices/automate-database-migrations.md)

-Implementing automatic database migrations ensures database schema changes are consistently applied.
-Typically this practice works in concert with code changes, ensuring the whole system is integrated, tested, and deployed in a unified manner.
+Implementing automated database migrations ensures database schema changes are consistently applied.
+Typically, this practice works in concert with code changes, ensuring the whole system is integrated, tested, and deployed in a unified manner.

 ### Store Database Changes in Version Control